fgl27/scripts/etc/new_machine.md

 	exit
 	reboot

-as **sudo service lightdm stop** kill the graphical interface do it over ssh continue and yes when is asked
+**sudo service lightdm stop** is to kill the graphical interface, if the installation request it, as it will kill the graphical interface do it over ssh

+**chose continue and yes when is asked**

-### Set NVIDIA start
+### Set NVIDIA end

-### Missing gcc libs they must be on this file folder or bellow links
+### Missing toolchains gcc libs they must be on this file folder or bellow links
 https://archives.pclosusers.com/kde4/pclinuxos/apt/pclinuxos/64bit/RPMS.x86_64/
 https://drive.google.com/file/d/0B0LnTbgUOuxYMHJCcl9RTEJXUjA/edit